 - First, find a comfortable position with your back straight.

 - Next, place your tongue at the back of your teeth and keep it in place.

 - By exhaling entirely through your mouth around your tongue, create a whooshing sound as you do through pursed lips.

 - After that, close your lips and inhale through your nose as you count to four.

 - Hold your breath as you count to seven.

 - Exhale through your mouth by making a whooshing sound as you count to eight.

 Remember NOT to practice this technique when you are not fully relaxed.
-Although this is not used to put yourself into sleep, it is practiced for a deep state of relaxation.
+Although this is not used to put yourself to sleep, it is practiced for a deep state of relaxation.
 Make sure you don’t need to stay put after practicing your breathing cycles before doing anything so your body can adjust.

 As you practice the 4-7-8 breathing technique, your body can benefit from it in many ways.
 Among these benefits include: